raveeshsamkaria/Learn-React/README.md

 🔹 Handlers are typically defined as methods within React components and passed to elements using JSX.
 Event objects (`e`) are passed to handlers, allowing access to event details.

 🔸 React efficiently manages event delegation and synthetic events, enhancing performance and simplifying cross-browser compatibility for web applications.

+## 🤔 What is React Router?
+🔹 React Router is a library for routing in React applications, enabling navigation between different views/components.
+It allows defining routes with components to render based on the URL.

+🔸 It manages URL updates, supports nested routes, and facilitates dynamic routing with params.
+React Router ensures a smooth, SPA-like user experience by synchronizing UI with URL changes, making it essential for single-page applications (SPAs) built with React.